I refreshed this 2013 article about the importance of wearing helmets because it’s just as important today as it was ten years ago.

 Good News About Helmet Use:

-The United States Equestrian Federation has put in place a new helmet rule that effects eventing and dressage riders at competitions.
+The United States Equestrian Federation has put in place a helmet rules that effects eventing and dressage riders at competitions.
 Basically it says that anyone who is competing in National (USEF) level events or dressage classes is required to wear a helmet.
 Only riders who ride in FEI only classes are exempt.
 Aside from FEI, everyone has to wear a helmet while mounted every time they ride at a competition whether it is for schooling or showing.
 It does not matter how old you are.
 If you ride you wear a helmet at National shows for eventing and dressage beginning April 1, 2013.

 Canada was the first country to make this kind of requirement, the U.S. is the second.
 I hope it is just the beginning and that we see many more countries follow suit.
 We still have a long way to go to convince people to wear helmets but progress is being made in spite of the cavalier and the stupid.
 Just my humble opinion.